Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 Cool.
 All right.
-Well, as we wrap up, anything else you wanted to share, you hiring, looking for more creators, anything else our audience can do for you?
+As we wrap up, anything else you wanted to share, you're hiring, looking for more creators, anything else our audience can do for you?

 Kenneth Schlenker: